Home > Research > Researchers > James Taylor

 Profile

 Professor Taylor is Co-investigator for Autonomous Inspection for Responsive and Sustainable Nuclear Fuel Manufacture (EP/V051059), Advancing Location Accuracy via Collimated Nuclear Assay for Decommissioning Robotic Applications (EP/V026941/1) and Novel High Performance Wave Energy Converters (EP/V040561/1).
-He has been Principal investigator for seven projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory and Sellafield Ltd, with a focus on mobile robotic systems for remote handling and nuclear decommissioning.
-He was the Lead at Lancaster University for the National Centre for Nuclear Robotics (EPSRC: EP/R02572X/1) and Adaptive (Medical) Treatment and Robust Control (EP/M015637/1).
-He was Co-investigator for Technology Development to Evaluate Dose Rate Distribution and to Search for Fuel Debris Submerged in Water (EP/N017749/1) and Developing an Automated Microphenotyping Platform to Unlock the Potential of Chemical Biology in Plants (BBSRC: BB/M004260/1).
+He has been Principal investigator for 10+ industry funded projects, with a focus on mobile robotic systems for remote handling and nuclear decommissioning.
+He was lead at Lancaster for the National Centre for Nuclear Robotics (EP/R02572X/1) and Adaptive Treatment and Robust Control (EP/M015637/1).
+He was Co-investigator for Technology Development to Evaluate Dose Rate Distribution (EP/N017749/1) and Developing an Automated Microphenotyping Platform to Unlock the Potential of Chemical Biology in Plants (BB/M004260/1).
 Earlier in his career, he was Principal investigator for Control of Nonlinear Systems Identified using Scheduled, Adaptive and State Dependent Parameter Models (GR/R94442/01).

-He is a Fellow of the Institution of Engineering & Technology (IET), a member of the IET Academic Accreditation Committee and from 2017-2020 chaired the IET Control & Automation Network.
+He is a Fellow of the Institution of Engineering & Technology (IET), sits on the Academic Accreditation Committee, and is a past chair for the Control & Automation Network.
 He is external examiner at the University of Southampton (MSc Systems, Comms), and has previously held program examiner roles at Bath University (MEng Integrated Mechanical & Electrical Engineering), Coventry University (MSc Systems, Control) and Loughborough University (BEng/MEng EEE).
 He sits on the Editorial Boards for three Elsevier Journals, Environmental Modelling & Software, Biosystems Engineering and Progress in Nuclear Energy.
-He is a member of the UK Automatic Control Council (UKACC) Executive Committee and four International Federation of Automatic Control (IFAC) Technical Committees.
+He is a member of the UK Automatic Control Council (UKACC) Exec.

-He is the author of over 150 peer reviewed Journal and International Conference articles.
+He is the author of over 200 peer reviewed Journal and International Conference articles.
 His co-authored book on True Digital Control: Statistical Modelling and Non-Minimal State Space Design was published by Wiley.
 He co-develops the CAPTAIN Toolbox (MATLAB) for system identification, time series analysis, forecasting and control.
-The toolbox is used worldwide in disciplines as diverse as e.g. hydrological modelling, electricity demand forecasting and the study of infectious diseases.

-Professor Taylor's personal web page has more information about the above, including links to download the CAPTAIN Toolbox.
+Professor Taylor's personal web page has more information.

 View all (100) »